 Reaching your potential is not just about skills development, it’s about your motivation and the strength of your plan.
 Without a destination in mind, and the journey mapped out, you’ll struggle to motivate yourself to get there.
-Let’s build you a plan for better golf in 2016.

 What do you ultimately want to achieve?
 What level of play do you realistically think you can reach by the end of next year?
 What tournament do you think you can win?
 What handicap would you like to have?
 This is called your vision or outcome goal.

 The common mistake of goal setting